gxdai/demo_github_project/README.md

 # Demo project page
-This is demo test of project page in github
+This is demo test of project page in github.

+A new test.